 Foreigners are not allowed to own land in Thailand by law.
 All foreigners have the following options: either a leasehold or purchasing through a Limited company.
 Condos and apartments can be purchased by foreigners if at least 51% of the development is owned by Thai nationals.
 Foreigners with a Thai partner have another option.
-In this case you may register the land in their name and register the building on the land in your name, with a legally-binding lease agreement between you and your partner at the land office.
+In this case you may register the land in their name and register the building on the land in your name, with a legally-binding lease agreement between you and your partner at the land office in Hua Hin.

-Buying a Condo or apartment in Thailand
+Buying a Condo or apartment

-Leasehold is a very popular way for foreigners to buy property in Thailand and the Thai authorities encourage foreigners to go this route.
+Leasehold is a very popular way for foreigners to buy property in Hua Hin and the Thai authorities encourage foreigners to go this route.
 The most popular type of lease agreement involves registering the property for 30 years, which can then be re-assigned or passed on only if these clauses are written into the lease agreement before the registration at the Land Office.

 Company Set Up

 Setting up a Thai company is another way for foreigners to own a home in Hua Hin, but it can be complicated and expensive.
 You would certainly need good legal advice before considering this option.